cheredia19/us-cities-population/README.md

 And the United States did not escape from that reality.

-Although it can not be assured that all deaths were provoked by COVID-19, it has been one of the main reasons of deceases inthe US since 2020.
+Although it can not be assured that all deaths were provoked by COVID-19, it has been one of the main reasons of deceases in the US since 2020.

 For example, New York City has recorded a population loss of **more than 600 thousand people** between 2020 and 2024, according to [data from 300 selected cities in the United States](https://www.kaggle.com/datasets/dataanalyst001/population-of-all-us-cities-2024).
 New York State has registered 83,374 deaths because of covid, [Worldmeters](https://www.worldometers.info/coronavirus/usa/new-york/) states.